E-G-C/Az.Cli/README.md

 from az.cli import az
 import os

-exit_code, result_dict, logs = az("group list")
+exit_code, output, logs = az("group list")
-print (result_dict)
+print (output)
 # [{'id': '/subscriptions/...', 'location': 'westeurope',  'name': 'test1']

 # Change the environment variable
 os.environ['AZURE_CONFIG_DIR'] = '/Users/mark/.azure_mw'

-exit_code, result_dict, logs = az("group list")
+exit_code, output, logs = az("group list")
-print (result_dict)
+print (output)
 # [{'id': '/subscriptions/...', 'location': 'westeurope', 'name': 'test2']
 ```

 ## How it works

-The package is an easy-to-use abstraction on top of the officiale Microsoft [Azure CLI](https://github.com/Azure/azure-cli).
+The package is an easy-to-use abstraction on top of the official Microsoft [Azure CLI](https://github.com/Azure/azure-cli).
 The official [azure.cli.core](https://github.com/Azure/azure-cli/blob/dev/src/azure-cli-core/azure/cli/core/__init__.py) library is simply wrapped in a funciton to execute Azure CLI commands using Python3.
-The package provides a funciton `az` the is based on the class `AzCLI`.
+The package provides a function `az` the is based on the class `AzCLI`.
 It exposes the function to execute `az` commands and returns the results in a structured manner.

 It has thus a similar API and usage to the shell version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), but commands can be executed within Python, leveraging Pythons full potential.

 ## Build